bambamboole/mini-mvc/readme.md

 #Mini MVC
+this project is for showing how easy an simple mvc implementation is

 this mini mvc has:
-* a psr-4 compliant auto loader
+* a composer autoloader
 * a simple router with callbacks or class method linking.
-* a simple session manager
 * a simple active record implementation
+* Twig as template language
+* symfony/dotenv for loading environment variables from a .env file